 Estonia Mitigation options General It is prohibited to spray a plant protection product if wind speed exceeds 4 m/s unless it is permitted to use the plant protection product at a higher wind speed in the technical data provided in the user manual of the plant protection equipment.
 It is prohibited to spray when the air temperature exceeds 25 °C. Toxicology Operator exposure Worker exposure - waiting periods for re-entry into treated areas - specific requirements on the use of protective equipment Residues - PHI Fate the same plant protection product on the same field in consecutive years it is prohibited to spray a plant protection product in a water protection zone closer than 20 meters from the water boundary of the Baltic Sea, Lake Võrtsjärv, Lake Lämmijärv, Lake Peipus and Lake Pskov, 10 meters from the water boundary of other lakes, reservoirs, rivers, brooks, springs, main ditches and channels, and artificial recipients of land improvement systems, 1 meter from the water boundary of artificial recipients of land improvement systems with a catchment area of less than 10 km2 unless a wider buffer zone is noted on the labelling of the packaging of the plant protection product.
-Ecotoxicology - Buffer zone Bees Person must notify the user of a plant protection product of the existence of his or her apiary (whose apiaries are located at a distance of up to two kilometers from the field where it is planned to use the plant protection product) at least 48 hours before starting spraying.
-It is prohibited to spray areas where there are blooming flowers with a PPP unless there is a notation on the labeling of the packaging of the plant PI P that the PPP may be used during the blooming period of flowers and fluttering period of bees. --------------------------- ---
+Ecotoxicology - Buffer zone Birds and mammals - The risk mitigation option "Do not apply during the bird breeding period" ((EU) No 547/2011; Spe 7) is not accepted.
+Bees Person must notify the user of a plant protection product of the existence of his or her apiary (whose apiaries are located at a distance of up to two kilometers from the field where it is planned to use the plant protection product) at least 48 hours before starting spraying.
+It is prohibited to spray areas where there are blooming flowers with a PPP unless there is a notation on the labeling of the plant PPP that the PPP may be used during the blooming period of flowers and fluttering period of bees.